 - To achieve the best readability and discoverability, place Headlines first, followed by cues, and then the remaining parts.

-- You cannot add custom logic directly to a Role Center page code.
+- You can't add custom logic directly to a Role Center page code.
 Code is limited to defining navigation, actions, and parts.
 All other code is ignored.

-- Role Centers can be highly specialized, in the fact that all navigation, actions, and content is optional.
+- Role Centers can be highly specialized, in the fact that the navigation, actions, and content are optional.
 For example, you could have a single part that fills the entire workspace.

 Design for all display targets

 - Role Center pages are also the primary entry point on mobile devices.
 Mobile devices will display the same content as the Web client, but is presented in a different way to suit how users hold and interact with their mobile device.

 - You can preview how your Role Center will look on mobile devices directly in Designer.

 - On tablets, there's a limit on the number of cues that can be displayed.